 Click to Skip Ahead

 If you’re a cat owner, you know how much your feline loves to join you in the bathroom.
 Your cat often interrupts what feels like a private and quiet time, leaving you with the question, “Why does my cat sit at my feet when I’m on the toilet?”
-If your cat is your bathroom buddy, read on to learn seven reasons why cats sit at your feet in the bathroom.
+If your cat is your bathroom buddy, read on to learn seven possible reasons why cats sit at your feet in the bathroom.

-1. Your Cat Is Protecting You
+1. Your Cat Loves Running Water

-2. The Bathroom Has Many Scents
+2. The Bathroom Has Many Scents and Textures

 Another possible reason is your cat is drawn to all of the smells the bathroom contains.
 Cats are curious by nature and love to investigate their surroundings, and the smell of shampoo, fragrances, soap, and other common scents entice your cat to check them out up close and personal from the comforts of your feet.